paulb00th/gdt/content/en/our-diving/our-diving.md

 +++
 +++

-### OUR DIVING - The courses and adventures we offer
+### DIVING - OUR COURSES AND ADVENTURES

-<span class="strapline">Expertly taught and fun to learn! </span>
+<span class="strapline">Come have fun with us! </span>

 {{< padi-ssi >}}

-**Galapagos Dive Academy** is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors, and with [SSI](https://www.divessi.com), Scuba Schools International.
+**Galapagos Dive Training and Conservation** is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors.

-With a PADI or SSI certification you can dive in nearly 200 countries and territories, at thousands of dive centres and resorts.
-PADI and SSI are the world's leading diving and ocean exploration organizations, enabling people around the world to seek adventure and save the ocean through underwater education, life-changing experiences, and travel.
+With a PADI qualification you can dive in nearly 200 countries and territories, at thousands of dive centres and resorts.
+PADI is the world's leading diving and ocean exploration organization, enabling people around the world to seek adventure and save the ocean through underwater education, life-changing experiences, and travel.

 [See Our Prices](/our-diving/our-prices)